silverstripe/silverstripe-lessons-v4/README.md

 }
 ```

 The `$db` array is the cornerstone of data modelling in SilverStripe.
 Its function is pretty simple -- it maps a field name to a field type.
-So the keys of the array are going to represent the names of the variables that you can invoke on the object, such as `Content`, and `Title`, etc. and the values of the array will be the field _type_.
+So the keys of the array are going to represent the names of the variables that you can invoke on the object, such as `Content`, `Title`, etc. and the values of the array will be the field _type_.
 We'll talk more about field types in just a moment, but for now, let's populate this array with the fields we need.

 ```php
 class ArticlePage extends Page